phalcon-orphanage/docs/en/api/Phalcon_Mvc_Router.rst

 public *array*  **getMatches** ()

-Return the sub expressions in the regular expression matched
+Returns the sub expressions in the regular expression matched

 public *bool*  **wasMatched** ()

-Check if the router macthes any of the defined routes
+Checks if the router macthes any of the defined routes

 public :doc:`Phalcon\\Mvc\\Router\\Route <Phalcon_Mvc_Router_Route>` [] **getRoutes** ()

-Return all the routes defined in the router
+Returns all the routes defined in the router